mufan-li/mufan-li.github.io/_posts/2017-12-30-poincare_inequality.md

 \\]

-We notice this is the only non-trivial condition left to check, to prove this we will finally use *Poincar&eacute; inequality*!
+We notice this is the only non-trivial condition left to check, and to prove this we will finally use *Poincar&eacute; inequality*!
 Start by rewriting

 \\[ B(u,u) = \int_\Omega \nabla u \cdot \nabla u